2026 Super GT Series

-The 2026 Autobacs Super GT Series is a planned motor racing championship based in Japan for grand touring cars.
-The series is sanctioned by the Japan Automobile Federation (JAF) and run by the GT Association (GTA).
-It will be the thirty-fourth season of the JAF Super GT Championship, which includes the All Japan Grand Touring Car Championship era, the twenty-second season under the Super GT name, and the forty-fourth overall season of a JAF national sportscar championship, dating back to the All Japan Endurance/Sports Prototype Championship.
+The 2026 Super GT Series (known for sponsorship reasons as the 2026 Autobacs Super GT Series) is a motor racing championship based in Japan for grand touring cars, which is the thirty-fourth season of the Super GT series, tracing its lineage to the All Japan Grand Touring Car Championship era.
+It is the twenty-second season for the series under the Super GT name, and the forty-fourth season of a Japan Automobile Federation (JAF) national sportscar championship, dating back to the All Japan Endurance/Sports Prototype Championship.

+TGR Team TOM'S drivers Sho Tsuboi and Kenta Yamashita enter the season as the defending champions of the GT500 class.
+While Togo Suganami & Naoya Gamou, driving for K2 R&D LEON Racing enter the season as the defending champions of the GT300 class.

 Calendar

-The provisional calendar for 2026 was confirmed on 5 August 2025, which consists of eight races.